Anatomy Of Cerebellum And 4th Ventricle Question And Answers

 • Cerebellum External Features Fissures: Consist of three well-marked fissures

 2. The posterolateral fissure separates the flcculonodular lobe from the rest of the cerebellum.
-It lies on the inferior surface of cerebellum
+It lies on the inferior surface of the cerebellum

 Cerebellum Subdivisions